-There are a lot of businesses scrambling around right now in the attempt to find link building’s new secret sauce in the New World as they look to rebuild from the ashes of the Penguin Apocalypse.
+There are a lot of businesses scrambling around right now in the attempt to debunk link building myths, what is the new secret sauce in the New World as brands look to rebuild from the ashes of the Penguin Apocalypse?

 After being reliant for so long on 'easy' tactics that involved blog network and skip fulls of directory links the cold hard reality is biting that the game has changed.
 For (the) good.

 With any seismic change comes confusion and concern and many site owners are desperately hunting for information that may lead them, once again, to the Page One promised land.
 The problem is not a lack of solutions.
 In fact it's quite the opposite.

 With many experts, rightly, peddling the benefits of content marketing, guest posting, blogger outreach and more in an effort to pacify fearful clients and bosses a new one dimensional approach to link building is appearing and it's not great for business.